 Dichos (sayings from Mexico)

-Atole is not only part of Mexican gastronomy and history, it has also generated many sayings and phrases widely used within the Mexican culture.
+Atolli is not only part of Mexican gastronomy and history, it has also generated many sayings and phrases widely used within the Mexican culture.
 Let’s look at some examples:

 - Si con atolito vamos sanando, pues atolito vámosle dando (if with atolito we are healing, then we keep on with the atolito): Probably its origin was related to the healing properties that are given to the atole in some regions.
 This saying can be interpreted as if a method is effective, it should be followed rather than trying a new one.

 - Dar atole con el dedo (give atole with a finger): It is one of the most common sayings, it means to deceive someone.
-Its origin has to do with giving “a little taste” – or palliative – to someone to calm them down.
+Its origin has to do with giving “a little taste” – or palliative – to someone to calm him down.